rattlion/rattlion.github.com/_posts/2012-11-25-form-over-function.md

     $ git commit -m 'Post: Form V. Function' && git push

 Github not only offers free hosting, but allows users to publish [Jekyll](http://jekyllrb.com/) based blogs on a push and runs the auto-generation of the site converting it to static HTML.
 Pretty cool stuff, geek out and read the [ documentation ](https://github.com/mojombo/jekyll/wiki).
 The point is, with this setup it's actually fun to write again.
 One of the awesome parts about using Jekyll as my platform is that I can easily change the design and layout of the site.
-So if this does keep my inters it won't be too difficult to change.
+So if this does keep my interest it won't be too difficult to change.
 Yay!
 Hope you enjoyed this a bit, there's more to come.